attilammagyar/js80p/README.md

 VST 2.4, then you have to download and install the FST version of JS80P.
 Otherwise, you should go with a VST 3 bundle on both Windows and Linux.

+The source code distribution can be compiled for various CPU architectures.
+Ready-to-use binary distributions are available for `x86_64` and `x86` compatible systems, like most desktop PCs and laptops.

 If your CPU supports [AVX instructions](https://en.wikipedia.org/wiki/Advanced_Vector_Extensions) and you use a 64 bit plugin host application (also known as "`x86_64`"), then you should download a JS80P package that is optimized for AVX compatible